 Tomato hornworms are a common pest in many gardens and can wreak havoc on tomato plants.

 One way to prevent tomato hornworms is through the use of companion planting.
 Planting basil, oregano, thyme, garlic, or marigolds near your tomatoes will help repel many pests.
-Here are more companion plants for tomatoes.
+You can also introduce beneficial insects, such as ladybugs or lacewings, into your garden, which feed on aphids and other pests.

 Creating barriers around the base of your plant using plastic collars or mesh covers will also help keep out any unwanted visitors.